NXT Takeover: Portland lineup - Six matches set for Sunday's NXT standalone event - Pro Wrestling Dot Net

 -Tegan Nox vs. Dakota Kai in a street fight.

-Powell’s POV: WWE added the NXT North American Championship match during Wednesday’s television show.
-NXT is straying from its usual five-match approach for the standalone event.
-It’s also possible that they add Velveteen Dream vs. Roderick Strong given the latest storyline developments.
-Either way, this looks like a loaded show on paper.
-Join John Moore for his live review as the show streams live on WWE Network beginning with the pre-show.
-The main card will stream live on Sunday night at 6CT/7ET.
+Powell’s POV: This looks like a terrific show on paper.
+Join John Moore for his live review as the show streams on WWE Network beginning with the pre-show.
+The main card will stream Sunday night at 6CT/7ET.
 Dot Net Members will hear my audio review afterward.
+Paul “Triple H” Levesque indicated that he will be holding a post show media session on Sunday night.
+Check out Levesque’s pre-Takeover media call here.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features Justin Credible returning to discuss playing comedy clubs with Sandman and Shane Douglas on "The Whole F'n Truth Tour", the status of the "Credible" documentary, reviewing AEW Dynamite with Vince Russo, and much more...